1991 Austin yogurt shop murders

 The 1991 Austin yogurt shop murders were a quadruple homicide that took place at an I Can't Believe It's Yogurt! shop in Austin, Texas, United States, on December 6, 1991.
-The victims were four teenage girls: 13-year-old Amy Ayers, 17-year-old Eliza Thomas, 17-year-old Jennifer Harbison and Jennifer's 15-year-old sister, Sarah.
+The victims were four teenage girls: 13-year-old Amy Ayers, 17-year-old Eliza Thomas, 17-year-old Jennifer Harbison, and Jennifer's 15-year-old sister, Sarah.
 Jennifer and Eliza were employees of the shop, while Sarah and her friend Amy were in the shop to get a ride home with Jennifer when it closed at 11:00 p.m.

 About one hour before closing time, a man was permitted to use the public restroom in the back.
-He waited there and may have jammed a rear door open.
+He waited there and may have propped a rear door open.
 A couple who left the shop just before closing time reported seeing two men at a table acting furtively.
+However, these alleged sightings were never confirmed to be connected to the crime.
 Around midnight, a patrolman reported a fire in the shop, and first responders discovered the bodies of the girls inside.
-The victims had been shot in the head; at least one of them had been raped.
-A .22 firearm and a .380 pistol were used to commit the murders, and the perpetrator probably exited through a back door that was found unlocked.
+The victims had been shot in the head; at least three of them had been raped.
+A .22 firearm and a .380 pistol were used to commit the murders, and the perpetrator likely exited through a back door that was found unlocked.

 The organized method of operation, ability to control the victims and destruction of evidence by arson pointed to adults experienced in crime rather than teenagers, according to one of the original detectives on the case.
+Instead, the Austin Police Department (APD) arrested four teenagers; the District Attorney kept three in custody for years before dropping charges against one and successfully convicting two others, one of whom received a death sentence.
+In 2006 the appeals court overturned the convictions, but the District Attorney kept the two in prison until a court dismissed all charges against both men in 2009.

-The Austin Police Department (APD) collected DNA from a male suspect as a result of one of the rapes.
-In 2025, the APD matched the DNA to serial killer Robert Eugene Brashers.
+At the time of the murders, the APD collected DNA from an unknown male suspect as a result of three of the rapes.
+In 2025, the APD matched that DNA to serial killer and serial rapist Robert Eugene Brashers, who had committed suicide in 1999 while in a police standoff for a different crime.